Brenda Lee: 1955–1958: National TV exposure and early rock recordings

 Lee then went to New York City to record her third Decca release with producer Milt Gabler, "One Step at a Time".
 Released in 1957, it became her first US charting single, rising to number 43 on the Hot 100 and number 15 on the Hot Country Songs chart.
 Its followup, "Dynamite", rose to number 72 on the US Hot 100 and gave her the nickname "Little Miss Dynamite".
 Lee also credited Steve Allen for the nickname after he said it on the air in 1956.
-With her new success, Lee brought in an annual income of $36,000, but according to Lee, the money could not be accessed by her mother because Tennessee state law protected child entertainers.
-The family went before a court judge and was appointed a legal guardian named Charlie Mosley (a friend of Albritten's).
-The judge granted her family a $75 allowance while the remaining amount went into a trust fund that Lee could not access until age 21.

 Lee then was booked for a series of rock and roll package tours in 1957, in which she performed alongside Ricky Nelson, Bill Haley & His Comets, George Hamilton IV, and Patsy Cline (who became a good friend).
 In 1958, Lee's production was taken over by Owen Bradley, who served in the role over the next 10 years.
-The same year and at age 13, she recorded a new Christmas tune called "Rockin' Around the Christmas Tree", which eventually became a top-15 US single in 1960.
+The same year and at age 13, she recorded a new Christmas tune called "Rockin' Around the Christmas Tree", which eventually became a Top 40 US single in 1960.

 1959–1963: Rock and pop music breakthrough

 Despite Lee's popularity with teen audiences through rock and roll, Albritten believed the music was a "fad" and morphed her style toward pop.
 He brought Lee to France in 1959 after noticing her records' popularity there, and billed her with French pop performer Gilbert Becaud.
 According to Lee, Albritten tried to generate hype about her visit by telling French press that she was a "32-year-old midget".
 Despite the unwarranted press, Lee recalled her French shows as a success with audiences.
-The same year, Lee's recording of "Let's Jump the Broomstick" reached the top 20 on the UK Singles Chart.
+The same year, Lee's recording of "Let's Jump the Broomstick" reached the Top 20 on the UK Singles Chart.
 She returned to Nashville that summer to record the rock and roll tune "Sweet Nothin's" with Owen Bradley.
-The song became her first top-10 single in the US and the UK, peaking at number four in both countries.
+The song became her first Top 10 single in the US and the UK, peaking at number 4 in both countries.